SummerCash/go-summercash/README.md

-# SummerTech Blockchain
+# SummerCash

+Go implementation of the SummerTech digital currency

 ## Specification

 ### Data Structure

-Unlike most other cryptographically secured digital currencies, the SummerTech blockchain does not make use of a single central blockchain, but a collective of multiple interlacing directed acyclic graphs belonging to the users of the aforementioned currency.
-Futhermore, the SummerTech blockchain makes use of an overarching distributed "coordination chain" containing lookup metadata regarding each of the interlacing sub-chains.
+Unlike most other cryptographically secured digital currencies, the SummerCash blockchain does not make use of a single central blockchain, but a collective of multiple interlacing directed acyclic graphs belonging to the users of the aforementioned currency.
+Futhermore, the SummerCash blockchain makes use of an overarching distributed "coordination chain" containing lookup metadata regarding each of the interlacing sub-chains.